d-002/vim-qbuild/README.md

 On top of being able to set global, custom options through vim-qbuild's `M.setup` function, it is possible to specify project-wise options by creating `[project root]/.qbuild/config.lua`.

-This file should contain a requireable lua module, that will be used to alter the configuration.
+This file should contain specific lua-like code, that will be used to alter the configuration.
 It should define `M.options`, a dictionary with all the project-wise values.

 Be careful about the code you put in there, as the module will be executed on your machine!